cinthiagalvez28/frontend-challenge/README.md

 # frontend-challenge

-Download the zip, go to the frontend-challenge folder and once inside type:
+Download the zip, unziped the content, go to the frontend-challenge folder and once inside type:

 To run all the test in all the installed browsers, run in the terminal:
 ```